 How to Build or Buy a Cottage (3 Important Forms)

-- Request to Purchase or Build a Cottage at Indian Springs Holiness Camp Ground
+- 1. Request to Purchase or Build a Cottage at Indian Springs Holiness Camp Ground:

 Check required: $200 non-refundable fee payable to Indian Spring Camp Ground if you are building a cottage to assist with the cost of running water and sewage lines.

-Check required: $10 payable to Butts County Clerk of Court
+- 2. IS Cottage Record of Property Transaction: Check required: $25 payable to Butts County Clerk of Court

 Information Check List for Forms: